gitmaz/Poker-Pro/README.md

 #### Unit tests

-Test cases for final functionality of project is put in PlayerTests.php
+Test cases for final functionality of project is put in test directory for each of the main classes

 to run test cases individually use this syntax: vendor/bin/phpunit --filter testExampleCase ExampleTests ./tests/ExampleTests.php